 Governor’s Strategic Training Fund: The state can provide job training grants to companies that create living wage jobs.

 Enterprise Zones: Businesses locating or expanding in one of 69 Enterprise Zones may be eligible for an exemption of real property taxes on new plant and equipment for up to 5 years.
-An extended 15-year property tax exemption is available for companies that locate or expand in one of 54 rural enterprise zone locations.
+The State provides a “Construction-in-Process” exemption for up to 2 years when qualified property may be exempt from local taxation before it is placed in service.
+In addition, an extended 15-year property tax exemption is available for companies that locate or expand in one of 54 rural enterprise zone locations.

 Income Tax Exemption: Businesses that relocate to one of 22 rural counties are eligible to receive a 10 year waiver on all income and excise taxes.
 To qualify, companies must create at least 5 jobs and cannot have existing operations anywhere within the state.